MichaelAlbert98/Sandbox/DungeonGenerator/README.md

 ## General Information
-This project is intended to serve as a robust and customizable room generator for use in semi-random map creation.
+This project is intended to serve as a robust and customizable room generator for use in semi-random dungeon creation.
 The simplest use case is for quick creation of dungeon maps in a roleplaying game such as D&D, though it is possible to tie the code into a game as a level generator.